meir-gazit/zimmer.co.il/README.md

 # zimmer.co.il
-z-place - a aplace to share idees
+z-place - a place to share idees